 Figure skater Nathan Chen kicks off redemptive Beijing Olympics with a bang

-BEIJING — Four years after a disappointing turn in Pyeongchang, the U.S.'s Nathan Chen is on a path for redemption.
+BEIJING — Four years after a disappointing turn in Pyeongchang, the United States' Nathan Chen is on a path for redemption.
 Based off his performance Friday in the figure skating short program in the team event, he has a good chance of getting it.

 Japan's Shoma Uno scored 105.46 to earn second in the short program, and the Russian Olympic Committee's Mark Kondratiuk finished third with 95.81.